ElazarK/content-docs/scripts/CreateArray.md

-Use this script to create an array object in context from given string input.
+Creates an array object in context from a given string's input.
 ## Script Data
 ---